mekh/logis/README.md

 - data - an array of items returned by the Parser (see [Primitives](#primitives))
 - level - message level, i.e. for log.error it will be error
 - category - logger category (logger.getLogger('myapp') => the category is myapp);
-- fileName - the name of the file where the logger function was called
+- fileName - the name of the file where the logger function was called (if callsites option is true)
-- lineNumber - line number where the logger method was called
+- lineNumber - line number where the logger method was called (if callsites option is true)
-- functionName - name of the function from which the logger method was called
+- functionName - name of the function from which the logger method was called (if callsites option is true)
 - text - could be a string or an array depending on `json` option of the logger

 The `Logline` class is available in the `formatters` property of the logger.